Faculty-Led Global Seminars

 If you are interested in proposing a Global Seminar, please follow these steps:

-Set up a meeting with Study Abroad Programs (SAP):
+Set up a meeting with the Study Abroad office:

-You must set up your meeting prior to completing your program proposal.
+You must set up your meeting prior to beginning your program proposal.
 To request a meeting time, email Sylvie Burnet-Jones, Director of Global Seminars in the Office of International Education

 Download the proposal form: